 Therefore, this love is indiscriminate.
 It may be spoken to and promised to and applied to everyone without exception.
 Because what this love says is, “If you will believe in my Son, I will give you eternal life.
-I can do this justly because my Son has cancelled the debts of all who believe.
-If you believe, your sins are cancelled.
+I can do this justly because my Son has canceled the debts of all who believe.
+If you believe, your sins are canceled.
 My love for you is this: I gave my Son so that trusting him is the only condition for living with me forever.”

 To Every Human Being: “God Loves You”

 We may, therefore, say to every human being, “God loves you.
 And this is how he loves you: He gave his Son to die, so that if you would believe, your sins would be forgiven and you would have eternal life.”